 A category C felony is one for which a court will sentence the convicted person to a term in the state prison for not less than 1 year and no more than 5 years.
 The court may also impose a fine of not more than $10,000, unless a specific statute requires more.

 A category D felony is one for which a court will sentence the convicted person to not less than 1 year and no more than 4 years.
 The court may also impose a fine of not more than $5,000, unless a specific statute requires more.

 A category E felony is one for which a court will sentence the convicted person to not less than 1 year and not more than 4 years.
 It is possible in a category E conviction that the court could suspend the execution of the sentence and grant probation to the person if the court feels it’s appropriate.
 Probation might include a term in the county jail of not more than 1 year.
 The court could also impose a fine of not more than $5,000.

 You need expert guidance to make sure your life and rights are protected.
-You need a Felony Defense Attorney in Las Vegas.
+You need a Criminal Defense Attorney in Las Vegas.

 Douglas Crawford Law can help you!

 Hire me.
 I can be reached at (702) 383-0090.

 Click if you want to learn about What is a Crime and hire a Nevada Criminal Defense Lawyer.